Authentication

 IP filtering

 All requests sent to the MDX Real Time API are filtered by IP address.
 All IP addresses where API requests originate must be whitelisted.
-Requests made from invalid IP addresses will receive an HTTP 403 FORBIDDEN.
+Requests made from invalid IP addresses will receive anHTTP 403 FORBIDDEN.

 Limitations

 The MDX Real Time API limits partners to a specific number of requests per second.
-The limit is based on the partner's API key so it will apply to all requests from the partner for all clients.
-MX will work with each partner to set the maximum rate based on that partner's needs.
+The limit is based on the partner’s API key so it will apply to all requests from the partner for all clients.
+MX will work with each partner to set the maximum rate based on that partner’s needs.Orchestration

 The MDX Real Time API requires a partner be responsible for orchestrating requests to the MX Platform.
 Partners must create records that have dependencies first.
 For example, an account must be created before creating transactions under that account.
+When deleting records, a cascading delete will be performed to delete all records under that record in the hierarchy.
+For example, it is not necessary to delete transactions attached to an account before deleting the account.Security

-Requests must use TLS 1.2 (or higher) with known secure ciphers.
+Requests must use TLS 1.2 (or higher) with known secure ciphers.URL Extension

 The encoding of the response body is specified by an extension on the URL.
-If the extension is omitted, xml will be used.
+If the extension is omitted,xml will be used.

 Example request URL for a JSON response body: https://live.moneydesktop.com/your_client_id/users.json